Terradue/ows-context-demo/README.md

 ### Where is the demo?

-The demonstration site for the OWS Context is live at: (terradue.github.io/ows-context-demo/)[http://terradue.github.io/ows-context-demo/]
+The demonstration site for the OWS Context is live at [terradue.github.io/ows-context-demo/](http://terradue.github.io/ows-context-demo/)

 ![OWS Context demo](https://github.com/Terradue/ows-context-demo/raw/master/src/main/resources/ows-context-imarine.png)